-Before we dive into the steps, it helps to understand why using WordPress with Docker is becoming so popular:
+Before we dive into the steps, it helps to understand why using WordPress with Docker is becoming so popular among system administrators and web developers:

-• Easy updates & rollbacks: Containers can be rebuilt with new versions quickly.
+• Easy updates & rollbacks: Containers can be rebuilt with new versions of WordPress or PHP quickly.
+If an update fails, rolling back to a previous image version takes only seconds.

-• An active VPS (like Contabo VPS, 1Gbits VPS, or any other).
+• An active VPS (like Contabo VPS, 1Gbits VPS, or any other high-performance node).
+For the best experience, choose a server optimized for Docker.

-• Root or sudo access to your VPS.
+• Root or sudo access to your VPS terminal.
+Understanding how sudo works in Linux is essential for security.

 sudo apt update